ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 im going to clean up these repos later in the day, the plan is to be a complete nerd oct/nov

+my rust goals from last yr, i didnt reach them but sometimes, it just takes another yr, looking at something with more experience and now its like, thats what i want to do for the next couple of months

+i have to sign up for the nyt crossword puzzle again, something to do every morning https://www.nytimes.com/crosswords

 ------------------
 # Oct
 ------------------